 - Agricultural machinery and equipment is a factor in 70 per cent of farm fatalities, and many more injuries.

-- Misuse/misapplication, and improper maintenance of agricultural equipment are key factors contributing to injuries.
+- Design flaws, misuse/misapplication, and improper maintenance of agricultural equipment are key factors contributing to injuries.

 - Compliance with CSA standards, better training and communications through manuals and signage can address many of the root causes of injury.